Frank Clarke (pilot): Death

 On June 13, 1948, Clarke was flying his Vultee BT-13 Valiant to Kernville, California, with a pilot friend, Mark Owens.
 They were on their way to visit a retired fellow-Hollywood flying buddy, Frank Tomick.
 Clarke decided it would be amusing to drop a bag of manure on Tomick's cabin.
 "Clarke pushed the throttle forward in what was to have been a dive-bombing run.
 Tomick watched in horror as the plane plunged straight down into the ground and exploded.
 The sack of fertilizer had jammed behind the control stick, locking it."

 The San Bernardino Daily Sun reported on June 14, 1948, that sheriff's deputies "investigated the crash of a converted Army training plane in which two Hollywood movie studio workers were killed.
 The victims were identified as Frank Clark, [sic], stunt pilot, and Mark Owens, 51, both of Los Angeles."

-Clarke was interred at Forest Lawn Memorial Park in Glendale, California.
+In commemoration of Frank Clarke: "The propeller from Clarke's BT-13 is mounted in concrete in an area known as Dutch Flats, west of Lake Isabella in the Green Horn Mountains.
+Etched in the propeller are his name and (that of) Owens."